 History of Student Loan Forgiveness Programs

-It was back in the 13th century, that student loans were first introduced and the scholars had to deposit every precious thing that they had as security in order to secure their educational funding.
+It was back in the 13th century, that student loan was first introduced.
+The scholars had to deposit every precious thing that they had as security to secure their educational funding.

 Later in 1838, Harvard University students could apply for a loan without submitting collateral.

-1950's - The first step for providing financial aid for US students can be traced back to those times when the GI Bill was introduced in order to attract the youth into the military.
-Through this program veterans received almost $500 to cover their educational expenses.
+The first step for providing financial aid for US students can be traced back to those times when the GI Bill was introduced to attract the youth into the military.
+Through this program, veterans received almost $500 to cover their educational expenses.
 Later in 1952, the benefits of the bill were granted to the Korean war veterans in 1952.

 The National Defense Education Act was introduced in 1958 and aimed at the study of science, math and foreign languages.